kojinobumoto/kojinobumoto.github.io/note/montgomery-multiplication.md

 Now I think I understood "why", so, I'll keep my note in this page.

 ## Explanation
-So, I want to compute
+So, we want to compute

 $$
 \overline{x} \cdot \overline{y} \cdot r^{-1} \mod{p}